exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

     return result
 ```

-For more information, check the [ascii values approach][approach-ascii-values].
+For more information, check out the [ascii values approach][approach-ascii-values].

 ## Approach: Alphabet

-This approach is similar to the ascii one, but it uses the index number of each letter in an alphabet string.
+This approach is similar to the ascii one, but it uses the index number of each letter in a defined alphabet string.
 It requires making a string for all the letters in an alphabet.
 And unless two strings are used, you will have to convert individual letters from lower to upper case (or vice-versa).

-The big advantage of this approach is the ability to use any alphabet (_although there are some issues with combining characters in Unicode._).
+The big advantage of this approach is the ability to use _any_ alphabet (_although there are some issues with combining characters in Unicode._).
-Here, if we want to use the scandinavian letter: **å**, we can simply insert it into our string where we want it:
+Here, if we want to use the Scandinavian letter: **å**, we can simply insert it into our string where we want it:
-`abcdefghijklmnopqrstuvwxyzå` and the rotation will work correctly.
+`abcdefghijklmnopqrstuvwxyzå` and the key rotation will work correctly.

 ```python
 # This only uses English characters